 What ramps are currently closed?
 What are the detours?

-The ramp southbound C/D ramp to Michigan Street is closed until late May.
+The ramp southbound C/D ramp to Michigan Street is closed until July.
 There is no formal detour, but the C/D ramp to Ohio Street will remain open.

 Will local streets be closed?